Traverse City, Michigan: Early history

-After the colonists came in, they discovered the Grand Traverse Bay.
-The bay earned its name from 18th-century French voyageurs who made la grande traverse, or "the long crossing", across the mouth of bay, from present-day Norwood to Northport.
-The area was owned by the French, followed by Great Britain as the Province of Quebec.
-After 1776, the area was owned by the Americans.
-On the Old Mission peninsula, Rev. Peter Doughtery started the first permanent settlement in 1839.
-This was called "Grand Traverse", and is today known as Old Mission.
+Grand Traverse Bay was named by 18th-century French voyageurs who made la grande traverse, or "the long crossing", across the mouth of the bay, from present-day Norwood to Northport.
+The area was French territory at first, and then part of the Kingdom of Great Britain as the Province of Quebec.
+The area was ceded to the United States in 1783 following the Treaty of Paris, becoming part of the Northwest Territory.

-In 1847, Captain Horace Boardman of Naperville, Illinois, purchased the land at the mouth of the Boardman River (then known as the Ottawa River) at the head of the west arm of the bay, which at the time was still settled by Natives.
-During 1847, the captain, his son, and their employees built a dwelling and sawmill near the mouth of the river.
-In 1851 the Boardmans sold the sawmill to Hannah, Lay & Co (Perry Hannah, Albert Tracy Lay and James Morgan), who improved the mill greatly.
+In 1847, Captain Horace Boardman of Naperville, Illinois, purchased the land at the mouth of the Boardman River (then known as the Ottawa River) at the head of the west arm of the bay, which at the time was still inhabited by Native Americans.
+In 1847, the captain, his son, and their employees built a dwelling and sawmill near the mouth of the river.
+In 1851, the Boardmans sold the sawmill to Hannah, Lay & Co (made up of Perry Hannah, Albert Tracy Lay and James Morgan), who improved the mill greatly.
 The increased investment in the mill attracted additional settlers to the new community.
 Perry Hannah today is known as the founding father of Traverse City.